GSA/search.digitalgov.gov/drafts/2015-07-24-display-overview.md

 ## Modules

-In DigitalGov Search, a module is an index that can be added to your Domains search to provide a more robust search experience for your site’s visitors.
+In Search.gov, a module is an index that can be added to your Domains search to provide a more robust search experience for your site’s visitors.

 **On/off options for modules.** Turn modules *On* to allow searchers to see results for selected content sources in the body of the search results page based on keyword matches with relevant queries.
 Some modules are also available as search facets (see above).